matheuristic/plan9port-config/README.md

   matching the given regular expression.
 If no regular expression is provided, then all clean Acme file windows are deleted.
 - `codepv`: Preview current Acme window code file in a browser.
+- `Conf`: `Conf LANGUAGE` configures the current Acme window for the specified programming LANGUAGE.
+Run `Conf` (without a language) for supported languages.
 - `ct`: `ct COLUMNNUMBER COMMENTPREFIX` adds `COMMENTPREFIX` at `COLUMNNUMBER` in each line of STDIN or text piped to the command.
 - `d`: Diff the current window against the current file on disk, needs